Ohio shooter said to have wrestled with dark thoughts

-DAYTON, Ohio (AP) - A woman who said she dated the man who killed nine people in Dayton, Ohio, says he wrestled with mental illness, expressed a desire to unleash violence and had suicidal thoughts so deep that he twice put a gun in his mouth, ready to pull the trigger.
+DAYTON, Ohio (AP) - A man who fatally gunned down nine people outside a Dayton, Ohio, bar had long wrestled with mental illness that manifested itself in a fascination with tragedy, uncontrollable urges to unleash violence and suicidal thoughts so deep he twice put a gun in his mouth, ready to pull the trigger, a former girlfriend said Tuesday.

-The ex-girlfriend of 24-year-old Connor Betts says she brushed off many potential red flags, including a first date in which she said he showed her a video of last year’s Pittsburgh synagogue shooting.
+Though her account failed to pinpoint what drove 24-year-old Connor Betts to carry out Sunday’s attack, the woman who dated him for a few months earlier this year offered the most detailed portrait yet of a troubled young man obsessed with the darkest of thoughts.

-Adelia Johnson says in a 2,200-word statement she posted online that Betts also tellingly confided to her that mentally ill people shouldn’t have guns.
+“I have no idea what his motivation was.
+I will never know,” Adelia Johnson wrote in a 2,200-word recounting of the relationship she sent to reporters and posted online.
+“There wasn’t a hate crime.
+He fought for equality.
+This wasn’t a crime of passion.
+He didn’t get passionate enough.
+This wasn’t very premeditated.
+He wasn’t a thorough planner.”

 Sign up for Daily Newsletters